arnoldNuvisto/Zero2WP/README.md

 - **CUSTOMIZABLE**
 Flexible build customization, managed by Gulp tasks.

-# 1. Node Installion

-Zero2WP requires Node v7.5+.
-This is the only global dependency.
-You can download Node **[here](https://nodejs.org/)**.

-# 2. Project Setup
+# 1. Project Setup
 To install Zero2WP, open a terminal, go the folder for your project, and clone the repo from GitHub:
 ```
 git clone https://github.com/arnoldNuvisto/Zero2WP
 ```
 - This will install the Zero2WP repo to the project directory on your local machine.
-Now open the newly created Zero2WP folder and install the dependencies:
+In the terminal window, open the newly created Zero2WP folder and install the dependencies as follows:

 **INSTALL DEPENDENCIES**